kintone/cli-kintone/README.md

 ### import

-`import` command allows you to import record data into a specified kintone app.
+The `import` command allows you to import record data into a specified kintone app.

 ```
 $ cli-kintone record import \